guilherme-ac-fernandes/guilherme-ac-fernandes/README.md

   <ul align="left">
     <li>🌱 I'm a Full Stack Developer and also Chemical and Quality Engineer.</li>
     <br>
-    <li>❤️ I'm in love with back-end and I’m currently learning Node.js, Typescript and MongoDB.</li>
+    <li>❤️ I'm in love with back-end and I’m currently learning Node.js, Typescript, MongoDB and Python.</li>
     <br>
     <li>⭐️ Fun fact about me: I'm a nintendo lover, compulsive reader (when I have time) and also I'm always trying to take cool pictures.</li>
     <br>